-John Maurice, our Board-Certified Tree Care Operations Manager, says Cambistat Plant Growth Regulator is an effective product to – AS THE NAME INDICATES! – regulate tree growth.
+Cambistat Plant Growth Regulator is an effective product to (as the name indicates) regulate tree growth.
 It is typically used near the end of the pruning process.
 This liquid is not a do-it-yourself product.
 Arborscapes personnel will pour it on the base of the tree to slow canopy growth and reduce the length of limbs and foliage by two-thirds.
 It does not stop the tree from growing, but focuses the growth energy elsewhere from the canopy.
 Which is why canopy reduction will also help your roots ward off the dangers of drought.
 In addition, it is especially important when trees are stressed due to construction and heavy machinery in your yard.

 Taking care of all living things in your yard is not not much different than anything else in life.
 Plan ahead.
 Keep an eye on potential issues (in this case, with your trees and foliage).
 Consult an expert to guide you.
 Don’t tarry.
 Do the work now, before Spring arrives with its promise of growth.

 A self-proclaimed tree hugger and preservationist, John has more than 20 years of experience in arboriculture.
 He earned an Associate Degree in Horticulture Technology from Central Piedmont Community College and became a Board-Certified Master Arborist in 2012.